Photo of Jamie Hill

 SERIOUS INJURIES

 Jamie has a busy multi-track personal injury practice.
-He regularly accepts instructions in cases with a pleaded value of £100,000 to £500,000.
-Jamie is often instructed early in such matters, to provide advice in conference or to assist with the compilation of expert evidence.
+He accepts instructions in cases with a pleaded value of up to £1 million.
+His multi-track practice covers the full spectrum of personal injury litigation.
+Jamie is often instructed early in higher value matters, to provide advice in conference or to assist with the compilation of expert evidence.
+Clients welcome his views, not only on the legal position but also on what tactics should be deployed to secure the best possible outcome.

 Recent examples include: